vanderschaarlab/autoprognosis/README.md

 After the local build is done, the script will try to push the Streamlit app to HuggingFace spaces.

+⚠️ The dataset is only used for training the encoding/decoding mappings, and it won't be uploaded to Heroku/HuggingFace.

 ## Tutorials